willjduncan/code-quiz/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-TO-DO
-1. finish the high score page
-2. make sure multiple scores on the high score page appear
-3.
-9. connect high score page to first page, and make sure when you go there, the timer cuts out.
-10. add README
-11. SUBTRACT TIME FROM THE CLOCK FOR EACH WRONG ANSWER